The University has 2 recording studios and 4 recording pods:

-The multimedia recording studio is located at the Sturt Campus in room S418 and is available to all staff on a self-service basis.
-It allows video and audio recording using green screen technology, which replaces the green wall behind you with a
+These rooms are available to all staff on a self-service basis.
+All rooms have the ability to do video and audio recording.
+The studio at Sturt also has green screen technology, which replaces the green wall behind you with a

 backdrop of your choice (PowerPoint presentation, images, video, websites (live) or even Skype or WebEx calls).
-No specialist skills are required to use the room, making high-quality professional-looking video accessible to everyone.
+No specialist skills are required to use these rooms, making high-quality professional-looking video accessible to everyone.

-The following information is available to help you use this room.
+The following information is available to help you use these rooms.
 Please pay close attention to those items marked *.

 Remember: This room is accessible by anyone so please ensure you do not leave your personal belongings in there as it is not secure.
 This also applies to your USB stick.

-You are able to manage your own bookings for this room using the following process:
+You are able to manage your own bookings for these rooms using the following process:

 Using your Outlook calendar, find a day and time that you’re available and create a new meeting request.

-In the To field, enter Room – U_STS_418_Multimedia_Recording_Studio to invite the studio to your meeting.
+In the To field, enter the room name below to invite the room to your meeting.
 Add any other meeting attendees.

-Click on scheduling assistant to check the availability of the studio and other attendees.
-If the studio is already booked at the time you’ve chosen, you will need to adjust the date/time.
+Click on scheduling assistant tab to check the availability of the room and other attendees.
+If the room is already booked at the time you’ve chosen, you will need to adjust the date/time.

 Complete any other details associated with your meeting and click send.